Ethics in religion: Islamic ethics

-These changes lay in the reorientation of society as regards to identity and life of the Muslim belief, world view, and the hierarchy of values.
+These changes lay in the reorientation of society as regards to the identity and life of the Muslim belief, world view, and the hierarchy of values.
 From the viewpoint of subsequent generations, this caused a great transformation in the society and moral order of life in the Arabian Peninsula.
 For Muhammad, although pre-Islamic Arabia exemplified "heedlessness", it was not entirely without merit.
 Muhammad approved and exhorted certain aspects of the Arab pre-Islamic tradition, such as the care for one's near kin, for widows, orphans, and others in need and for the establishment of justice.
 However, these values would be re-ordered in importance and placed in the context of strict monotheism.

-Furthermore, a Muslim should not only follow these five main characteristics, but also be more broad about his morals.
-Therefore, the more the Muslim is applying these rules, the better that person is morally.
-For example, Islamic ethics can be applied by important verses in the Quran.
+Furthermore, a Muslim should not only follow these five main characteristics, but also be broader about his morals.
+Therefore, the more a Muslim applies these rules, the better that person is morally.
+For example, Islamic ethics can be applied through important verses in the Quran.
 The most fundamental characteristics of a Muslim are piety and humility.
 A Muslim must be humble with God and with other people:

 “And do not turn your nose up to people, nor walk pridefully upon the earth.
 Surely Allah does not like whoever is arrogant, boastful.
 Be moderate in your pace.
 And lower your voice, for the ugliest of all voices is certainly the braying of donkeys.”